bkuschak/openocd_remote_swd_esp32/README.md

 The current software has some limitations:

-- There is no support for adjusting the SWCLK frequency.
+- There is currently no support for adjusting the SWCLK frequency.
 It was measured at about 900 KHz.
+(The protocol supports setting the speed, but this feature isn't implemented yet in the firmware).
 - The WiFi credentials are currently hardcoded.
 The software must be rebuilt if you want to change them.